 If you have had sexual intercourse without using birth control or you think your method of contraception may have failed, emergency contraception, which is free of charge, can usually prevent unplanned pregnancy.
 You should make an appointment with the nurse as soon as possible, but certainly within 72 hours.
-Alternatively, you may wish to attend our under 35s Family Planning Clinic on Wednesday afternoon.
+Alternatively, you may complete our online family planning form.

 This is the single largest preventable cause of ill health in this country.
 It is a major cause of cancer, heart attacks, angina and chest disease.
-If you would like help and advice on giving up smoking, please discuss it with your doctor or nurse.
-We also have a smoking cessation advisor who is available by appointment on Thursdays.
+If you would like help and advice on giving up smoking, please go to https://www.helpmequit.wales/.
 Many local chemists can also help with smoking cessation and prescribe Nicotine Replacement Therapy without a doctor’s intervention.
 Phone your chemist to see if they offer this service.

 These are available from the surgeries, please phone for an appointment with the nurse.
 Vaccination requirements can be obtained from here together with useful advice on individual destinations.

 Please allow sufficient time before travelling for your vaccinations.

 We like to receive compliments but we also want to know if we can improve our service.
 Please let us know.
 Each practice has an in-house complaints procedure to deal with your concerns and the service that we provide.